 College of the Desert is accredited by the Western Association of Schools and Colleges, which is the official accrediting agency for this region.
 Accreditation was reaffirmed during the fall of the 1981-1982 academic year.
-College of the Desert's next five-year review is to be conducted before June 30, 1987.
+College of the Desert's next comprehensive review is to be conducted November, 1988.